How to Handle Customer Complaints in English: A Simple 3-Step Method for Waiters

 The Results: What Happens When You Do This Well

-When you handle complaints using this method: Research shows that effective complaint handling actually increases customer loyalty.
-Harvard Business Review found that customers who complained and received a good response were more loyal than customers who never complained.
+Research shows that effective complaint handling actually increases customer loyalty.
+Customers who complained and received a good response were often more loyal than customers who never complained at all.

 One complaint handled well can turn an angry customer into a loyal customer.